Beaufort Medical Malpractice Lawyer

 - Emotional distress

 - Loss of consortium

-In most medical malpractice lawsuits, South Carolina applies a cap to noneconomic damages.
+In most of these lawsuits, South Carolina applies a cap to noneconomic damages.
 This limits pain and suffering payments to $350,000 from each defendant (health care provider or health care institution) up to $1.05 million in total from all defendants.
 The cap may be waived in cases that include grossly negligent, willful, wanton, or reckless action; fraud or misrepresentation; or destruction or alteration of medical records to avoid a claim or liability.

 Call a Beaufort Medical Malpractice Attorney for Help

-The dedicated and compassionate medical malpractice lawyers of Schiller & Hamilton represent clients like you and can seek answers for you.
+The dedicated and compassionate Beaufort medical malpractice lawyers of Schiller & Hamilton represent clients like you and can seek answers for you.
 We will provide you an honest assessment of your case for free and move forward aggressively on your behalf if possible.
 For more than 20 years, our attorneys have been helping families like yours in Rock Hill, Lancaster, Beaufort, Bluffton, and surrounding South Carolina communities.
 Contact us today to discuss your legal options.